jai-riley/Sense-Projection/README.md

 COLING 2025

 This README will be updated shortly with instructions to run the pipeline.
+You can email jai.riley@ualberta.ca if you have any questions in the meantime.

 Paper Link:
 https://aclanthology.org/2025.coling-main.419/